THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLAIMER FOR MORE INFO

 Indoor Halloween Decor

-So we’ve taken care of your exterior, now let’s look indoors shall we?
-I won’t repeat the Pumpkins from the previous heading, just remember they can be used to create a nice center piece (and for indoor projects you don’t need to worry about sealing or using exterior paints).
+So we’ve taken care of your exterior, now let’s look indoors, shall we?
+I won’t repeat the Pumpkins from the previous heading, just remember they can be used to create a beautiful centerpiece (and for indoor projects you don’t need to worry about sealing or using exterior paints).

-I love this idea, A Pumpkin And a Princess added an extra special flourish with twinkle lights.
+I love this idea, A Pumpkin And a Princess added an extra unique flourish with twinkle lights.

 Bat Branch Centerpiece

 This is seriously cool, you just need some twigs, cardstock bats, some hot glue and a glass vase.
 Check out the full tutorial from The Sweetest Occasion.
 The result is a classy and spooky table topper to add a bit of Halloween magic to your indoors.